 If you’re planning on sitting on the saw for hours, then the JET JWSS 22-inch Scroll Saw is MORE THAN a good investment with SUPERB performance, handling complex projects without bogging down.

-With this machine, you’re paying for a large cast iron table, variable speed control, tilting machine, and a sturdy stand for smooth effortless cutting.
-Not bad for $1,000!―Check the latest Amazon Prices
+With this machine, you’re paying for a large cast iron table, variable speed control, tilting machine, and a sturdy stand for smooth effortless cutting. ―Check the best price now!

 - Provides 22-inch throat capacity